-To further enhance the students’ perspective of the global nature of the issues and differences in world views of different cultures, students are encouraged to include study abroad opportunities in their course of study.
-In some cases, study abroad programs may offer a suitable research or internship experience that can count as the applied experience, but prior approval is required.
+To further enhance the students’ perspective of the global nature of environmental issues and the differences in world views of different cultures, students are encouraged to include a study abroad experience in their university education.

-Completion of the environmental science major requires 71-76.5 credits.
-Completion of the environmental studies major requires 65-66.5 credits.
-Both majors share a series of core courses, including an environmental core and foundations courses in a range of disciplines.
-All courses must be taken for a letter grade, except for AS.271.509 Applied Experience which is graded satisfactory/unsatisfactory, and students must receive a grade of C- or better to apply courses toward the major.
+Completion of the Environmental Science major typically requires 72-77.5 credits.
+Completion of the environmental studies major typically requires 65-67.5 credits.
+Both majors share a series of core courses, additional requirements in the natural or social sciences, plus electives in the student’s area of interest.
+All courses must be taken for a letter grade, except for AS.271.509 Applied Experience which is graded satisfactory/unsatisfactory.
+Students must receive a grade of C- or better to apply courses toward the major.
 Full program requirements may be downloaded from the sidebar.

 Graduates of the ENVS program will demonstrate the ability to: